MusikAnimal/pageviews/README.md

 The repo currently contains two (and eventually three) separate applications, that share code with each other.
 The root directory of `javascripts`, `stylesheets` and `views` represent the Pageviews app.
 Other apps have a subdirectory therein.
 The main asset files share the same name as the app (e.g. `pageviews.js` for the main JavaScript file for Pageviews).
 Partials of any kind are prepended with underscores (e.g. `_footer.php`).

 #### JavaScripts
-Each app has it's own `config.js` and `session.js`.
-Config are constants for application-wide use, and session are application-wide variables.
-When these files are compiled, they are concatenated into a single `application.js` that lives within the directory for that app inside `public_html`.
+Each app has it's own `config.js`, which are constants for application-wide use.
+When the JS files are compiled, they are concatenated into a single `application.js` that lives within the directory for that app inside `public_html`.
+If you compile for non-production source maps will be included.

 Shared JavaScript goes in the `/shared` directory and will be automatically included in each `application.js`.